geeksville/AutoWifi/README.md

 Making ESP32 wifi setup trivial with Android/iOS helper apps.
 5 lines of code and no more hardcoded keys.

+Note: This library works, but it depends on the ESP32/TI SmartConfig standard.
+That standard has _problems_ mainly it can't work with mixed 5G/2.4G networks and modern cellphones.
+Therefore for all of my new projects I'm using [AutoConnect](https://github.com/Hieromon/AutoConnect).
+I just discovered AutoConnect, it is quite nice.
+You should probably use it rather than this library.

 # Usage

 I poked around on the internet for documentation on the usage of the ESP32 SmartConfig